davidsneighbour/hugo-shortcodes/youtube/content/index.md

 Following are some samples for the usage of the Youtube Shortcode.

 **Note:** You can do [multiline GoHugo-tags since v0.81.0](https://gohugo.io/news/0.81.0-relnotes/#newlines-in-template-actions-and-commands).
-With older Hugo versions you need to remove the newlines in the following tempate examples.
+With older Hugo versions you need to remove the newlines in the following template examples.
 On the other side, there shouldn't be any reason to use an old Hugo version ;]

 ## Default call {.mt-5}